dagbjorn/microcoffeeoncloud/README.md

 ## <a name="prerequisite"></a>Prerequisite
 Microcoffee is developed on Windows 10 and tested on Docker 18.09.3/Docker Compose 1.23.2 running on Oracle VM VirtualBox 6.0.4.

 The code was originally written in Java 8, but later migrated to Java 11.
-Only two issues were found during the migration:
+Only three issues were found during the migration:
 * ClassNotFoundException for javax.xml.bind.JAXBContext.
 Fixed by adding dependency to org.glassfish.jaxb:jaxb-runtime.
 * Incompatibility with wro4j-maven-plugin.
 Fixed by adding plugin dependency to org.mockito:mockito-core:2.18.0 or above.
+* Starting with Java 9, keytool creates PKCS12 keystores by default.
+This broke SSL for some still not understood reason.
+Fixed for now by changing the certificate generation to create JKS keystores.

 For building and testing the application, you need to install Docker on a suitable Linux host environment (native, Vagrant, Oracle VM VirtualBox etc.)